platanus/activeadmin_addons/docs/toggle_bool.md

 The value update is done through the default update route, so you must check you have:
  - The `update` action enabled for the resource in its admin
  - The attribute listed among `permit_params`

  [Here](https://activeadmin.info/2-resource-customization.html) is described how both things go

  ### Conditionally show switch

  In some cases we want the switch to be present not in every row, but only for certain records.

  For this use the options `if` or `unless`.

  Records that don't match the condition will just show nothing in this column:

  `toggle_bool_column :paid, if: proc { |item| item.price.present? }`

  `toggle_bool_column :paid, unless: proc { |item| item.is_free? }`

  ### Success message

  Optionally a js alert dialog can be prompted to the user upon update success.

  This is disabled by default, but can be enabled by adding the option `success_message`

   `toggle_bool_column :paid, success_message: 'Item Updated Successfully!'`

   If the update fails for any reason, an "Error: Update Failed" alert will be prompted (this can't be disabled nor customized)

+### Confirm message

+Optionally a js confirm dialog can be prompted to the user to confirm the transition

+This is disabled by default, but can be enabled by adding the option `confirm_toogle_true_message` for transition false to true

+  `toggle_bool_column :paid, confirm_toogle_true_message: 'Do you want activate this resource?'`

+  or `confirm_toogle_false_message` for transition true to false

+  `toggle_bool_column :paid, confirm_toogle_false_message: 'Do you want de-activate this resource?'`